As the IT support London specialists, we know that the IT realm wouldn’t be where it is today without substantial and rapid evolution.

 Back in 1984, you could still send emails without the presence of the World Wide Web.
 All you had to do was use a computer and a rotary telephone to link up with a service called, “Micronet”.
 No “www” means that there were no URLs at this time.
 Users had to make do with numbered web pages.
 Emails were found on web page number 7776.

-The majority of the money that we all earn and transact with exists mainly on computers or hard drives, not in the banks.
+The third of our IT facts should surprise you – the majority of the money that we all earn and transact with exists mainly on computers or hard drives, not in the banks.
 In fact, the amount of physical global currency floating around the world is estimated to be only around 8%.
 The online portion (92%) includes all bank transfers like debit or credit card transactions and EFTs.

 4. The youngest person to hack NASA was 15